tron84nft/tron84nft/README.md

 👀 I’m interested in NFT art, blockchain use cases, and community building.
-🌱 I’m currently learning about SEO.
+🌱 I’m currently learning about Nodes.
 💞️ I’m looking to collaborate on French translations since I speak French and English 📫 You can reach me on Twitter @tron_84
 😄 Pronouns: She/Her